MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Unprotect-CmsMessage.md

 ## INPUTS

+### System.Diagnostics.Eventing.Reader.EventLogRecord

-### System.Diagnostics.Eventing.Reader.EventLogRecord or System.String
+### System.String

-You can pipe an object containing encrypted content to `Unprotect-CmsMessage`.
+You can pipe an object containing encrypted content to this cmdlet.

 ## OUTPUTS

 ### System.String

-The unencrypted message.
+This cmdlet returns the unencrypted message.

 ## NOTES